 Areas of interest

-Her own interests in sport and running in particular has lead to a natural interest in Sports Nutrition, particularly endurance running, being a marathon runner herself.
+My own interest in sport, and running in particular, has led to a natural interest in Sports Nutrition, particularly endurance events, having run marathons myself.

-Her MSc thesis was sports nutrition focused looking at the effects of physical exercise on the depletion of vitamins and minerals.
-She also has a particular interest in successful weight management and targeting what is right for each individual client.
-Some of her work focuses on Type 2 Diabetes; dietary and lifestyle changes have shown very encouraging results.
+My MSc thesis was sports nutrition focused looking at the effects of physical exercise on the depletion of vitamins and minerals.